,.A trip to any capital city is always stressing with the planning and everything, that’s why are sharing our Lisbon Weekend Trip Guide with you.

 Entrance to the Pena Palace and the Park – 14 euros

 The Park only – 7,50 euros

 Entrance to the Castle of the Moors – 8 euros

 Location → Sintra

-Time for Visit → it took us full day (from midday to 7PM) for the Park of the Pena Palace (without entering the Palace) and Castle of the Moors from outside (without entering) + walk and lunch around the Sintra center.
+Time for Visit → it took us full day.
+From midday to 7PM for the Park of the Pena Palace (without entering the Palace).
+Plus Castle of the Moors from outside (without entering) + walk and lunch around the Sintra center.